mantidproject/mantid/dev-docs/source/MVPTutorial/AddButton.rst

 should be noted that in practice this should be avoided and will be discussed in :ref:`this section <ReceivingSignalFromView>`.

-First we need to import the relevant packages, this includes PyQt.
+First we need to import the relevant components from PyQt and other modules.

 .. code-block:: python

+    from qtpy.QtWidgets import QGridLayout, QPushButton, QWidget
-    from qtpy import QtWidgets, QtCore, QtGui
+    from typing import Union

 We then create the View class as a QWidget.
 Each view will have a parent.
 As a result, the view will automatically be destroyed if the